 Institute of Personal Trainers This well-respected trade organization offers personal trainers a free business plan that includes step-by-step instructions.
 You can download the guide using the link on the association’s website.
 The institute understand that during the process of writing a business plan you will be presented with questions, ideas or challenges that you might not have thought of before.
 According to the organization, this alone makes it worth doing.

-Remember, it’s better to start the process of creating a gym business plan, even if you feel intimate, than to procrastinate until you feel you’ll get it perfectly right.
+Remember, it’s better to start the process of creating a gym business plan, even if you feel intimidated, than to procrastinate until you feel you’ll get it perfectly right.
 There is a wealth of knowledge to be gained simply by going through the process.
-Writing out your fitness studio business plan may open your eyes to blindspots in your business strategy or long-term performance goals and shift your business into a whole new realm of growth opportunity in the coming year.
+Writing out your fitness studio business plan may open your eyes to blind spots in your business strategy or long-term performance goals and shift your business into a whole new realm of growth opportunity in the coming year.